-Postdoctoral Researcher Positions: Section on Affective Neuroscience and Pain, Division of Intramural Research
+Postdoctoral Researcher Positions: Affective Neuroscience and Pain Lab, Division of Intramural Research

 Position

-Dr. Lauren Atlas’s laboratory is recruiting up to two postdoctoral researchers with expertise in functional magnetic resonance imaging (fMRI) and affective science to join the Section on Affective Neuroscience and Pain (ANP) to lead new projects on the psychological modulation of pain and emotional experience.
+Dr. Lauren Atlas’s laboratory, the Affective Neuroscience and Pain (ANP) Lab, is recruiting up to two postdoctoral researchers with expertise in functional magnetic resonance imaging (fMRI) and affective science to lead new projects on the psychological modulation of pain and emotional experience.
 Dr. Atlas’s lab is part of the National Center for Complementary and Integrative Health’s (NCCIH) intramural research program and is affiliated with the intramural research programs of the National Institute of Mental Health (NIMH) and National Institute on Drug Abuse (NIDA).
 Learn more about the National Institutes of Health (NIH) Intramural Training Program.

 Research in the ANP lab focuses on the mechanisms by which expectations, learning, and other cognitive and affective factors influence pain, emotion, and clinical outcomes.
 The lab combines approaches from experimental psychology, neuroimaging, psychophysiology, and computational modeling to investigate pain and emotional experience in healthy individuals as well as individuals with chronic pain and/or affective disorders.
 The lab is particularly interested in the intersection of appetitive and aversive learning, how psychosocial factors influence pain and clinical outcomes, and questions motivated by pain’s central role in the opioid crisis.
 Postdoctoral researchers are expected to develop their own projects, with guidance, and to collaborate with other researchers in the lab as well as in the broader NIH community.
 The candidate will spearhead new projects using high field imaging (7T-FMRI) to examine pain and perception across domains and/or using simultaneous positron emission tomography–magnetic resonance imaging (PET-MRI) to study the role of dopamine and opioids in pain modulation.
 Clinical collaborations to look at the intersection between pain, mental health, and/or substance use disorders are also possible.